pratikmistry0410/Intro-to-Deep-Learning/README.md

 # Intro-to-Deep-Learning
 This repository consists of all the homework and a final project done for the course of Introduction to Deep Learning taught at Rutgers University in Spring 2020 semester.
+The final grade of the course is A.

 Below is the marks scored for each homework/project: